Exchange 2016 and 2019 End of Life Happening in 1 Month

 Why is MS Exchange 2016 and 2019 End of Life Happening Simultaneously?

 It seems a bit unusual that two major sequential releases have the same end date.
-Although Microsoft has not given an explicit reason why it has done so, we can infer the rationale behind it by examining the official statements.
+Although Microsoft has not given an explicit reason why, we can infer the rationale behind it by examining the official statements.
 When we do that, the following trends emerge.

 Cloud First Policy: